-Maryam Tabibzadeh has served as a reviewer of different scientific journals including the Risk Analysis.
-In addition, she has been able to present and publish papers in the areas of risk assessment and safety management, accident investigation, and interoperability analysis of multiple emergency response agencies in different peer-reviewed conferences and journals.
-As part of her accomplishments, she received the Best Paper Award at the 2018 Applied Human Factors and Ergonomics Conference, based on a research on systematic root cause analysis of medication errors to enhance patient safety.
-She was also among the three finalists for the Human Factors Prize in 2015.
+Maryam Tabibzadeh has presented and published papers in the areas of risk assessment and safety management, safety culture improvement, systematic accident investigation, and interoperability analysis of multiple emergency response agencies in different peer-reviewed conferences and journals.
+As part of her accomplishments, she received the Distinguished Engineering Educator Award in 2022 and the Outstanding Engineering Achievement Merit Award in 2018 from The Engineers’ Council.
+She was the College of Engineering & Computer Science Research Fellow in 2021-22.